tum-pbs/pbdl-book/physgrad-hig.md

 - require an SVD for a large Jacobian matrix,
 - and are based on first-order information (similar to regular gradients).

 Howver, in contrast to regular gradients, they use the full Jacobian matrix.
-So as we'll see below, they typically outperform regular SGD and Adam significantly.
+So as we'll see below, they typically outperform regular GD and Adam significantly.

 ```